ARGOeu-Metrics/argo-probe-eudat-b2drop/README.md

 #### Config file

-Alternatively you can use a config file with the following format
+Alternatively you can use a config file with the name `config.json` with the following format
 ```
 {
     "url": "https://b2drop.eudat.eu",